Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes: Setup and Notation

 In settings with cluster data, there are multiple ways to aggregate, or average, the heterogeneous treatment effect $Y_{i,g}(1) - Y_{i,g}(0)$.
 In particular, an important consideration is whether the units of interest are the clusters themselves or the individuals within the cluster.
 This distinction is precisely what motivates the two parameters of interest we study in this paper.
 Before introducing these parameters, we present a simple example that will help us illustrate the differences.

-\begin{myexa} Suppose clusters represent schools in a state, and that we have two types of schools that may be exposed to a treatment of interest: ``big'' with $N_{g}=40$ students and ``small'' with $N_{g}=10$ students.
-Suppose further that cluster size is non-ignorable in that $Y_{i,g}\left( 1\right) -Y_{i,g}\left( 0\right) =1$ for all individuals in a ``big'' school, $Y_{i,g}\left( 1\right) -Y_{i,g}\left( 0\right) =-2$ for all individuals in a ``small'' school, and that both types of schools are equally likely, i.e.,
+\begin{myexa} We revisit the example described in the introduction, where clusters represent primary care facilities, or clinics, within a state, as in the empirical application in Section \ref{sec:application}.
+Let's suppose there are two types of clinics potentially exposed to a treatment: ``big'' clinics with $N_{g}=40$ regular patients, and ``small'' clinics with $N_{g}=10$ regular patients.
+Suppose further that cluster size is non-ignorable in that $Y_{i,g}\left(1\right) -Y_{i,g}\left( 0\right) =1$ for all patients in a ``big'' clinic, $Y_{i,g}\left( 1\right) -Y_{i,g}\left( 0\right) =-2$ for all patients in a ``small'' clinic, and that both types of clinics are equally likely, i.e.,

-In deciding whether or not to adopt the treatment, policy makers may reach different conclusions depending on their objective.
-On the one hand, a policy maker that considers the schools as the unit of analysis may conclude that the treatment is harmful, since half of the schools get a positive treatment effect of $1$ and half of the schools get a negative treatment effect of $-2$; leading to an ``average'' treatment effect of $-1/2$.
-On the other hand, a policy maker who considers the students in the state as the unit of analysis may conclude that the treatment is beneficial, since there are more students in the state that are positively affected by the treatment.
-Indeed, $4/5$ of the students in the state get a positive treatment effect of $1$ and only $1/5$ of the students in the state get a negative treatment effect of $-2$; leading to an ``average'' treatment effect of $2/5$.
+Policy makers evaluating the adoption of the treatment may arrive at different conclusions depending on their objective.
+For instance, if clinics are considered as the unit of analysis, a policy maker may perceive the treatment as harmful, as half of the clinics experience a positive treatment effect of $1$, and the other half experience a negative treatment effect of $-2$, resulting in an ``average'' treatment effect of $-1/2$.
+Conversely, if individuals (patients) within the state are considered as the unit of analysis, the treatment may appear beneficial.
+In this case, $4/5$ of the patients experience a positive treatment effect of $1$, while only $1/5$ experience a negative treatment effect of $-2$, resulting in an ``average'' treatment effect of $2/5$.
 The distinction between these two different ways of averaging motivates the formal definitions of the parameters that we consider below. \end{myexa}